RyanDeBarros/Quasar/Quasar/.quasar/user_manual.md

 * Press the X key anywhere to swap the primary and alternate color selections.
 * Press the down arrow button to override the primary selection with the current color in color picker.
 * Press the + button to add a new color to the palette with the current color in color picker.
 If SHIFT is held, the new color will be inserted at the end of the palette instead of next to the primary selection.
 If CTRL is held, the new color will be selected as the primary color.
+* Hold CTRL and left click on colors to remove them from the palette.